jdrsajonia/snake-game/README.md

 # Welcome to SnakyPy

-an Improvised terminal's Snake Game including its own main menu with settings and more.
+SnakyPy is an Improvised terminal's Snake Game made in Python, including its own main menu with settings and more.
 Checkout how to install it and try your best playing!

 ![banner](img/snakypy_banner.png)

+---

 <p align="center">
     <img src="img/snake-demo.gif" width='480' />
 </p>

-Important instructions to follow!
+---

+## Game Installation

+### Requirements

+- Python 3.10 or higher
+- 'pynput' library (listed in 'requirements.txt')

+### Note:

+- If you PC doesn´t support ANSI colors you will need to  install and init 'colorama' module at the main.py.
+Do it with >> **pip install colorama**
+- If you're running a Linux system, make sure to have an X-server started to detect the Keyboard (feature done automatically when you start GUI session)

-1.)
-Install dependencies indicated in requirements.txt with:
+### 1. Install dependencies indicated in requirements.txt with:

     pip install -r requirements.txt

-or you can do
+or you can do manually

     pip install pynput

-2.) execute controller.py file to initialize the game:
+### 2. Execute main.py file to initialize the game:

     python main.py

-If you dont want to contaminate your system with dependencies (if you are Windows user) run follow commands below:

-    python -m venv env
-    env/Scripts/activate
-    pip install pynput
+If you wanna bypass the menu feature and just play, go to /objects and execute snake_game.py file with:

-    python main.py
+    python snake_game.py

 Maybe i could do a .bat or .sh run executable to do this automatically

-DEFAULT CONTROLS!:
+## DEFAULT CONTROLS!:

     W: up
     A: left